gabors-data-analysis/gabors-data-analysis.github.io/_posts/2021-11-29-ols-coeff-interpret.md

 Now let us look at the slope,  $$\hat\beta$$

 *  **People who are one year older, earn \$400 more, on average**
-*  People who are one year older tend to earn \$400 more / are expected to earn \$400 more / tend to have higher earnings by \$400) (you may or may not add on average, “expected” kind of includes it)
+*  People who are one year older tend to earn \$400 more (you may or may not add on average, “expected” kind of includes it)
+  * ... are expected to earn \$400 more
+  * ...tend to have higher earnings by \$400
 *  One additional year of age is associated with \$400 higher earning, on average
 *  One year age difference is associated with and an average of \$400 extra earnings
 *  One additional year in age corresponds to an average of \$400 extra earnings